 This topic lists known issues that you might encounter when using the service and known workarounds, if any.

 This documentation topic includes the known issues for Horizon Cloud Connector.
-However, even though you use the Horizon Cloud Connector to connect Horizon pods to Horizon Cloud, the known issues for the software running inside those Horizon pods are provide elsewhere.
-The known issues for the software versions of Horizon pods are located in the release notes for the Horizon software product itself.
-Horizon software version 7.x documents are linked from the VMware Horizon 7 Documentation page.
-Horizon software version 2006 and later documents are linked from this VMware Horizon Documentation page (sometimes referred to as Horizon 8 in addition to Horizon 2006).
+However, even though you use the Horizon Cloud Connector to connect Horizon pods to Horizon Cloud, for the known issues for the software running inside those Horizon pods, refer to the release notes at the following locations, according to the pod's Connection Server software version:

 For Image Management Service (IMS) known issues involving IMS features that are available in production for all Horizon Cloud customers, see the known issues page in Management Horizon Images from the Cloud.

 - Even though you successfully created a password for your My VMware account that contains a backslash (\), logging in to Horizon Cloud using those credentials fails (2595757)

 - When you use My VMware credentials to login to Horizon Cloud, passwords which contain a backslash are not supported.
 To see the list of supported special characters, log in to my.vmware.com and navigate to your profile's Change Password section.
 That page will display the supported special characters.
 Workaround: Reset your My VMware account password to a new one and ensure the new one does not contain a backslash (\).

 - Primary bind account lockout is not detected until you perform an action involving Active Directory in the administrative console.
 (2010669)